149203/vegas_com_react_challenge/readme.md

 The font Vegas.com appears to be using is "Mr. Eaves".
 Here I use "Josefin Sans" which is a close free alternative.

 Also, hard-coding heights and widths won't work well in responsive design.
 (For example, a 200px height of an element may look tiny on large screens and overwhelmingly dominant on small screens.)
-I made the excerpt of the Description and Details page responsive by setting a variable in the code to handle whatever content comes from the API:
+I made the excerpt of the Description and Details page responsive (while matching the screenshots) by setting a variable in the code to handle whatever content comes from the API:

 _Description.js_
 ```javascript